OSULUG/laws/constitution.rst

 A vote of no confidence may be called by any Student Member during any meeting to question the eligibility or qualifications of an officer or member of a standing committee.
 A vote of no confidence shall be conducted by the secretary, in a manner that allows for secret ballots.
+If the officer conducting the vote of no confidence has a conflict of interest, then the highest ranking officer without a conflict of interest shall conduct the vote of no confidence.
 A vote of no confidence requires a majority of a quorum of voting members.
 In the case the vote is successful, the officer will be immediately removed from office, and the office will be considered vacant.

 Illegal or Discriminatory Termination (2)
 -----------------------------------------